tessgi/TessGiWebsite/content/pages/observing/status.md

     <td>2019&nbsp;Oct&nbsp;07</td>
     <td><a href='data/target_lists/sector016_targets_lists/GI_S016.csv'>Download</a></td>
     <td style="min-width: 12em;">
-    Pointing shifted toward the North ecliptic pole by 31 degrees (<a href=observing-technical.html>see the technical details page for more information</a>).
+    <a href='https://archive.stsci.edu/tess/index.html'>Data available at MAST</a>.
+Pointing shifted toward the North ecliptic pole by 31 degrees (<a
+    href=observing-technical.html>see the technical details page for more information</a>).
     </td>
   </tr>